NextechGS/nextech-concierge/README.md

 ```

 ## Setup
-`cesium-concierge` requires a few configuration settings before working.
+`nextech-concierge` requires a few configuration settings before working.
 These are loaded, in the following order of priority, from:

 * The repository's `.concierge/config.json` file.
 * Environment variables.